manabie-com/manabie-com.github.io/content/posts/why-we-use-cucumber-for-end-to-end-testing/index.md

 ### What is Behavior-driven development?

-In software engineering, behavior-driven development (BDD) is an agile software development process that encourages collaboration among developers, quality assurance testers, and customer representatives in a software project
+In software engineering, behavior-driven development (BDD) is an agile software development process that encourages collaboration among developers, quality assurance testers, and customer representatives in a software project.

 BDD extends from TDD (Test driven development).
-Instead of focus on test-first in software development BDD focuses on behavior
+Instead of focus on test-first in software development BDD focuses on behavior.

 ## Why we use Cucumber for end-to-end testing?